senecajs/senecajs.org/src/pages/getting-started/index.md

 Your full URL endpoint is `/api/calculate/:operation`.

 The remaining message properties are obtained from the URL query string, and from any JSON body submitted with the HTTP request.
 In this case, we are using GET, so there is no body.

+SenecaWeb will provide information about the request to `msg.args`, this can include the following:

+* body - post parameters for the request
+* query - querystring parameters for the request
+* params - any route param replacements (e.g., `:operation`)

 You can re-use the microservice from the previous example.
 To run the app, start: